RoniPa/SaunaApp/README.md

 ## Backend
 SaunaApp uses a Firebase function as a light backend to monitor message events in the database to send push notifications to client devices.
 The backend in found in [this repository.](https://github.com/RoniPa/SaunaApp-backend)
 Notification tokens for each users' device are stored within the Realtime Database.
+Function is triggered on the onCreate event at the location of user's messages within database (messages/{uid}/{conversationId}/).